xsuchy/ada-zangemann-cz/docbook/language-packs/README.md

 This directory contains directory structures of 'language packs'.
 These contain language-specific files like illustrations and font configurations.

-The language packs are defined as file structures that can be linked using [GNU Stow](https://www.gnu.org/software/stow/).
+The language packs are defined as file structures that can be symlinked.

 Language packs that are available or will be created: